E-mail Etiquette Sending Email

 Blind Carbon Copies: List the recipients in the BCC field - when sending mail to large groups of people — particularly people who may not all know each other — type your own e-mail address in the To field.
 This prevents recipients from seeing (and having access to) the e-mail addresses of the other recipients.

-Meetings: In Outlook, you can use the calendar to organize meetings within your department; for instructions click here .
+Meetings: In Outlook, you can use the calendar to organize meetings within your department.
+Read instructions for setting up meetings in Outlook.

 Guidelines Emotion: If the topic is emotional, you may want to choose a communication medium that allows more nonverbal cues than e-mail allows.
 You may need to speak with the person face to face.